DocMight618/MACSS_math_camp/README.md

   ### Attendance
   Attendance is expected but not required.
 Students are responsible for the content covered in class.

-### Assignments: Gradescope
+### COURSE: CANVAS
-Join our gradescope classroom: WB3W6G This code should enable anyone to join.
-Please be sure to upload a CLEAR AND READABLE DOCUMENT that is labeled.
+[Join our canvas classroom by clicking this link](https://canvas.uchicago.edu/enroll/WCWJRE) This code should enable anyone to join.
+For assignments, please be sure to upload a CLEAR AND READABLE DOCUMENT that is labeled with the assignment name and your name.

 ## Grades